 After a wild ride through the Okere Falls on a raft, our group reached the point where we exited the river.
 As six of us hauled the raft onto the bank, I pointed to Trout Pool Falls downstream and asked the guide a seemingly innocent question.
 ‘What’s beyond those falls?’
 ‘That’s too dangerous for us. […]

 For 15 years, I dreamt about diving and exploring the ocean but never got round to learning it.
 I’d tell myself that I’d never dive often enough to make it worthwhile.
-Imagine all that expensive gear sitting pretty for months at home, only to malfunction when it touched water due to disuse.
-It was an excuse that […]
+Imagine all that high-quality scuba gear (I don’t compromise) sitting pretty for months at home, only to malfunction when it touched water due to disuse.
+It […]

 New Zealand has to be one of those places where one can live the good life on a short visit.
 The landscapes are mind-blowing, the local produce is plentiful, and the wines from Marlborough and Hawkes Bay are world-beaters.
 Now, one can add NZ craft beer to the list of fine things.
 Alcohol is not just […]